10-6-pursuit/unit-back-end-web-development/npm-packages/readme.md

 ## Creating an npm project

-If you would like to code along, you may begin by creating a top-level folder and setting up a `.gitignore` file.
+Code along!
+You may begin by creating a top-level folder and setting up a `.gitignore` file.

 - `mkdir my-npm-project`
 - `cd my-npm-project`